jt989073/Section-One-Notes/4-Module/22-week/1-day/notes.md

 userId: {
   type: Sequelize.INTEGER,
   references: {
-    model:'Users', // the TABLE name, not Model name
+    model: 'Users', // the TABLE name, not Model name
     key: 'id', // the column on the other Table
   },
 	onDelete: 'CASCADE'